-In September 1999, an interference to determine priority of inventorship was declared in the United States Patent and Trademark Office between Dartmouth University's patent application, which has been exclusively licensed to us, and Columbia University's patent, which we believe has been exclusively licensed to Biogen, Inc., relating to anti-CD40L antibodies.
-A hearing on motions to determine the scope of the interference was held in April 2001 with a decision on the motions expected by summer 2001.
+In September 1999, an interference to determine priority of inventorship was declared and is ongoing in the United States Patent and Trademark Office between Dartmouth University's patent application, which has been exclusively licensed to us, and Columbia University's patent, which we believe has been exclusively licensed to Biogen, Inc., relating to anti-CD40L antibodies.
 We, along with other companies, have filed oppositions to a Japanese patent assigned to Immunex Corporation relating to anti-CD40L antibodies.
 We are also aware that oppositions have been filed in the European Patent Office to granted European applications that have been licensed to us.
 Each of these applications contain claims relating to the use of anti-CD40L antibodies as a therapeutic.
 Also, we are aware of an opposition that was filed to a granted European patent application which names us as the applicant and which relates to PROVAX and therapeutic use thereof.
 If the outcome of the interference or any of the oppositions is adverse, in whole or in part, it could result in the scope of some or all of the granted claims being limited, some or all of the granted claims being lost, the granted patent application not proceeding to a patent or, our competitors having patent claims that may be asserted against us.